-Registrant's utility businesses require significant annual capital expenditures.
-GSWC maintains an ongoing water distribution main replacement program throughout its customer service areas based on the age and type of distribution system materials, priority of leaks detected, remaining productive life of the distribution system and an underlying replacement schedule.
+GSWC maintains an ongoing water distribution main replacement program throughout its customer service areas based on the age and type of distribution-system materials, priority of leaks detected, remaining productive life of the distribution system and an underlying replacement schedule.
 In addition, GSWC upgrades its electric and water supply facilities in accordance with industry standards, local requirements and CPUC requirements.
-As of December 31, 2014, GSWC has unconditional purchase obligations for capital projects of approximately \$19.5 million.
-During the years ended December 31, 2014, 2013 and 2012, GSWC had capital expenditures of \$70.9 million, \$96.7 million, and \$66.8 million, respectively.
+As of December 31, 2015, GSWC has unconditional purchase obligations for capital projects of approximately \$44.5 million.
+During the years ended December 31, 2015, 2014 and 2013, GSWC had capital expenditures of \$95.5 million, \$65.4 million and \$104.8 million, respectively.
 A portion of these capital expenditures is funded by developers through advances, which must be repaid, or contributions in aid of construction, which are not required to be repaid.
-During 2015, GSWC's company-funded capital expenditures are estimated to be approximately \$85 - \$95 million.
+During the years ended December 31, 2015, 2014 and 2013, capital expenditures funded by developers were \$4.4 million, \$4.6 million and \$5.9 million, respectively.
+During 2016, GSWC's company-funded capital expenditures are estimated to be approximately \$85-\$95 million, which may change once a decision is issued by the CPUC on the pending water rate case.